ionelmc/python-aspectlib/README.rst

     :alt: PYPI Package
     :target: https://pypi.python.org/pypi/python-aspectlib

+``aspectlib`` is an aspect-oriented programming, monkey-patch and decorators library.

-Glossary, as it's too easy to get confused by terminology and most every AOP framework has different definitions:
+First, an AOP glossary, as it's too easy to get confused by terminology and most every AOP framework has different definitions:

 .. list-table::

-   * - **Concern**
+   * - **Cut-point**
-     - Cross-cutting concern, Collection of aspects
+     - Function that is advised.
    * - **Aspect**
-     - Function (generator) yielding advices
+     - Function (generator) yielding advices. ``aspectlib``'s Aspect is essentially just a function decorator.
+   * - **Weaving**
+     - Applying an *aspect* on one or more *cut-points*, in other words, decorating the *cut-point* functions in-place.
+This is esentially just *monkey-patching*.
    * - **Advice**
-     - Change that is applied in a cut-point.
+     - Change that is applied on a *cut-point* by an *aspect*.
 Can be one of:

        * ``aspectlib.Proceed`` - just go forward with the **cut-point**
        * ``aspectlib.Proceed(*args, **kwargs)`` - go forward with different arguments
        * ``aspectlib.Return`` - return ``None`` instead of whatever the **cut-point** would return
        * ``aspectlib.Return(value)`` - return ``value`` instead of whatever the **cut-point** would return
        * ``raise exception`` - make the **cut-point** raise an exception instead

-   * - **Cut-point**
-     - Function that is advised
-   * - And most importantly :-)
+   * - **Concern**

-       **Aspect-Oriented Programming**
-     - |
-       |
-       | Fancy-pants monkey patching
+     - Cross-cutting concern, Collection of aspects

 Now repeat after me: *aspects* that are *concerned* with **logging** are *advising* some *cut-points*.
 The *cut-points* don't need to care about **logging**, they just do their own business.